AK-Homberger/M5Stack-NMEA-2000-Display-CAN-BUS/README.md

 The project requires the NMEA2000, NMEA2000_esp32 and NMEA0183 libraries from Timo Lappalainen: https://github.com/ttlappalainen

-For the M5Stack the Board Software and library have to be installed: https://docs.m5stack.com/#/en/arduino/arduino_development
+For the M5Stack the board software and library have to be installed: https://docs.m5stack.com/#/en/arduino/arduino_development

-The M5 Stack has only a limited number of GPIO pins available.
+The M5Stack has only a limited number of GPIO pins available.
 The initial version used GPIO 2 (CAN TX) and GPIO 5 (CAN RX).
 That led to problems with the NMEA2000 bus due to signals on both lines during boot and flash time.

 The new version (since 02.) is using GPIO 17 (TX) and GPIO 16 (RX) to avoid the problem.